azriel91/will-pitch/PITCHME.md

 ### Platform

-The most common technical skills are done on a computer.
+Most common technical tasks are done on a PC.
-Therefore, implement a PC game compatible across major OSes:
+∴ Implement PC game compatible on major OSes:

 * Windows
 * Linux